JavaScript for Rails Developers

 Sure, the Hotwire tools help you tremendously to write as little JavaScript as possible, but if you want something a bit more bespoke, you need to write some JavaScript (preferably using Stimulus) by hand.

 This short and focused book will help you, Ruby on Rails developer, become more comfortable writing your own JavaScript and understand the JavaScript written by others.
-It won't be about React or Vue (or any of the other thousands available JS frameworks), but about writing and understand JavaScript in the Hotwire-way.
+It won't be about React or Vue (or any of the other thousands available JS frameworks), but about writing and understanding JavaScript in the Hotwire-way.

 If you have been a Rails developer who has cursed at JavaScript, this book might be for you.
 If you've been a Rails developer avoiding JavaScript at all costs, this book is what you need.
 For Rails developers who've wished JavaScript would just disappear, this book might change your mind.